 Public/Government owned cemeteries are managed by the Department of Environmental Health who are responsible for the allocation of land for burial, design and construction of burial vaults.
 The maintenance of the grounds and landscaping is carried out by the Recreations, Parks & Cemeteries Unit (RPCU) in Grand Cayman and the Public Works Department in Cayman Brac and Little Cayman.

 Public burial plots/vaults can be reserved and bought at the Department of Environmental Health office (Tel: (345) 949 6696 or email: dehcustomerservice@gov.ky) for a fee of CI$1200 for adults and CI$600 for children.
-Family plots can be purchased at public cemeteries, however, most sites are full and it will be hard to obtain a plot situated next to your loved ones.
+Family plots cannot be purchased in advance at public cemeteries because most sites are full and it will be hard to obtain a plot next to your loved ones.
 Anyone can buy a plot in a public cemetery; you do not have to be Caymanian.

 Private cemeteries on-Island are still monitored by the Department of Environmental Health to ensure that the vaults are constructed to DEH specifications of design and construction.
 These, however, are not available for public purchase as most of them are on family owned land that is used as a gravesite for that family only.

 The Garden of Reflection, is a private cemetery in Prospect that has grave plots available for the public to purchase.
-This cemetery currently has 400 available plots (as of July 2022) and covers an area of approximately 2.8 acres which includes parking and bathroom facilities.
-Grave plots can be purchased for CI$4,249-CI$7,500 and the cost includes landscape maintenance.
+This cemetery currently has over 300 available plots (as of July 2025) and covers an area of approximately 2.8 acres which includes parking and bathroom facilities.
+Grave plots can be purchased for CI$4,250-CI$7,500 and the cost includes landscape maintenance.
 The plots are sold and managed by Crighton Properties, and the company maintains accurate records to ensure that reserved grave plots are not built upon.
 You can contact Crighton Properties directly on (345) 949 5250 or dalec@crightonproperties.com or through your undertaker.
-Grave vault construction must be arranged by the family and local contractors charge between CI$3,200 and CI$3,600 to build a concrete vault.
+Grave vault construction must be arranged by the family and local contractors charge between CI$2,000 and CI$2,200 to build a concrete vault.
 The size of a single plot is 4ft x 8ft and there is a 5% discount if the family buys more than four plots.

 West Bay